connecting

 Ban Xang Kong Craft Village

-Just beyond the airport of Luang Prabang- a short ride by tuk-tuk or when season permits cross over the Nam Khan River by bamboo bridge at the tip of the old town for a walk to this village of weaving families.
+Just beyond the airport of Luang Prabang- a short ride by tuk-tuk or when season permits, cross over the Nam Khan River by bamboo foot bridge at the tip of the peninsula for a walk to this village of weaving families.
+Here you can also see the process of mulberry paper making.
+Simone Saa Paper home and shop is a lovely place to visit.

 Education Projects: